ryan-dd/ComposableGA/README.md

 # ComposableGA
-A C++ library for genetic algorithm optimization using ECS (entity component system) to represent parameters.
+A C++ library for optimization with a genetic algorithm.
+Uses an ECS (entity component system) to represent parameters.

 Designed to:
 1. Make it easy to swap out mutation, crossover, and selection strategies
 2. Make it easy to use heterogeneous parameters in objective function without modification to strategies.

 ## Build requirements

-Cmake and Conan
+CMake and Conan
 ## To build